arghunter/ElectronicThaiPad/JOURNAL.md

     - Need to note that the acceleration also includes gravity when stationary so I may need to offset that later
 -  After that, tired out neopixel demo, needed to find correct neopixel configuration to use the onboard pin
 -  Combined the two to make a system that reflects both the direction and magnitude of the acceleration on the IMu built into the board
-    - Forgot to accoutn for negatives, which confused me for a bit
+    - Forgot to accout for negatives, which confused me for a bit
     - Squaring the values caused it to become too sensitive and also flashbang me,
     - Settled on less sensitive brightness and color control, with offsets to account for stationary moments.
         - Stationary: